-The authors in the study confirmed that the dangers of cannabis should be not be minimized.
-Health practitioners and users are likely to talk about the dangers of drugs like cocaine and heroin, but they downplay the negative health consequences to using marijuana.
+The authors of the study confirmed that the dangers of cannabis should be not be minimized.
+Health practitioners and users are likely to talk about the dangers of drugs like cocaine and heroin, but they downplay the negative health consequences of using marijuana.
 The findings in the study show that marijuana may cause serious complications, especially in regards to cardiovascular health, which should not be ignored.

 Data for the study was collected from the French Addictovigilance Network between 2006 and 2010.
 Researchers in France identified that 35 of the 2,000 marijuana users had medical conditions that were related to the heart or arteries in the brain or limbs.
 The majority of these people were male and in their mid-thirties.

 More specifically, the study found that 22 of the 35 people had heart problems, and 20 had suffered a heart attack.
 Ten people had diseases that affected the arteries in their limbs, while three suffered artery issues in the brain.
 Nine out of the 35 people died from cardiovascular complications.

 Even though the research only identified 35 people with known issues, researchers are confident that these numbers are on the low end.
 Many incidents go unreported, and it can be hard to know which drug is linked to health problems since marijuana users are more likely to abuse other drugs and alcohol.

 Will the Legalization of Marijuana Lead to Better Health Tracking?